Vote

 Voters are required to provide ID at the polling place.
 Missouri House Bill 1878 tightened the ID requirement to vote.

 Voters who don’t bring an acceptable photo ID to the polling place can cast a provisional ballot.
 Those votes will count if a voter returns to the polling place with ID or if the signature matches the signature(s) in the voter registry.
+By the way, provisional ballots are not allowed during in-person absentee voting.

 The state of Missouri and all fee offices are required to provide a photo ID at no cost to non-drivers who desire the identification for voting and to help provide any underlying documents needed.
 For current information, visit the Secretary of State website